-- Young people crowding beaches are probably hanging out indoors after a long day in the sun.
+- Young people crowding beaches are probably also hanging out indoors after a long day in the sun.
 Duh.
 You can show pictures of them outdoors but there is an indoor component as well.

 We could not spread this thing faster if we tried.
 The virus knows us better than we know ourselves.
 We concentrate exhaled breath around us on purpose for efficiency in air conditioning and COVID-19 loves it!

 Be outside.
 If not, open the windows.
 Divide and conquer.
 Send COVID-19 outside to die.
 Release the virus pressure switch.
 Spread the enemy’s troops far from their logistical lifeline, which is concentrated exhaled breath.
 Go to the beach!
 Go to parks!
 Sit on an outdoor patio!
 A simple light breeze is your friend and protector!

 Double protect.
 Turn on a fan.
 Disperse the virus army.

 Triple protect.
 Let in as much UV sunlight as possible.
 Neutralize the virus army over time.